google-research-datasets/screen_qa/README.md

 ## Data format

+Each directory contains ScreenQA data as 3 JSON files, one per each data split.

+### `answers_and_bboxes` directory

-Each data split is stored in a separate file in JSON format.
-It contains a list of question-answers pairs.
+Each JSON file in this directory contains a list of question-answers pairs.
+This data was produced by human raters.

 The available keys for each entry are:

 *   `image_id` - screenshot identifier in
     [Rico](http://www.interactionmining.org/rico.html) dataset (should be used